 The Grant Request and Evaluation Process

-submit a brief letter of intent via a form on
+An applicant must submit a brief letter of intent.
+Letters of intent should summarize:

 How the project or initiative meets the city's